Hafiz Razzakov: Terrorist activities

 In March 1999, Razzakov and three other men (Maxim Gaponov and brothers Ilkhom and Sherali Shukurov) from the "Kavkaz" training center received an assignment from al-Khattab to seize a hostage in Naberezhnye Chelny for ransom, as they needed money to fund their activities against the federal authorities.
 Al-Khattab allocated money for the operation, with which Razzakov and his accomplices purchased a Lada Riva and a Kamaz truck, installing a wooden box in the latter vehicle to keep the victim.

 On 1 July 1999, the men abducted Anatoly Geller, the son of the head of the housing department of Naberezhnye Chelny, and took him to Mordovia.
 For two weeks, Geller was subjected to all kinds of abuse and systematic beatings, after which he was secretly transported to the town of Urus-Martan.
 The father of the kidnapped man, Yakov, eventually paid the ransom of $320,000, after which a hostage exchange was conducted on 7 September near the KAVKAZ-1 police checkpoint on the border between Chechnya and Ingushetia.
 According to Razzakov, he received a financial reward of $10,000 from al-Khattab for the kidnapping.

 In the fall of 1999, Razzakov returned to Chechnya, where he took part in the Battle of Grozny and later another battle in the nearby village of Vedeno.
 After the end of the large-scale hostilities in Chechnya in April 2000, he went into hiding for about a year before returning to Naberezhnye Chelny in March 2001.
 There, he continued serving in the Islamic Djamaat under the leadership of Ilgam "Akhmad" Gumerov.
 Together with eight other militants, Razzakov terrorized those he considered to be "infidels", most of which were moderate Tatars and imams.

 Under Gumerov's leadership, the Islamic Djamaat was active in several areas, including Naberezhnye Chelny; the Tukayevsky and Aznakayevsky Districts of Tatarstan; and the Beloretsky and Uchalinsky Districts of Bashkortostan.
 During this period, they recruited 42-year-old Nafis Kalimullin, deputy director of the "Rynok" LLC and local criminal who supplied finances and manpower to the group.
 According to the contemporary Interior Minister, Rashid Nurgaliyev, the group had approximately 41 members at this time.

-In early 2003, the group was visite by 45-year-old Shamil Tamimdarov, a contact of Chechen field commander Ruslan Gelayev, who instructed Gumerov to set up a military field camp in the forests of Bashkortostan, collect donations from the parishioners of the Tauba Mosque in Naberezhnye Chelny and attack government supply vehicles.
+In early 2003, the group was visited by 45-year-old Shamil Tamimdarov, a contact of Chechen field commander Ruslan Gelayev, who instructed Gumerov to set up a military field camp in the forests of Bashkortostan, collect donations from the parishioners of the Tauba Mosque in Naberezhnye Chelny and attack government supply vehicles.
 The military camp was established at the foot of the "Teschin Yaezik" mountain near Inzer.